ellis-bio/ellisjalia/index.md

 <img src="/assets/images/ferrari-design-2.png" style="max-width: 100%; height: auto; margin-bottom:1em; margin-top: 1em;">
 </div>

-“As you can see, there was an aerospacial inspiration.
-And for me this is very important, to be contaminated, to be influenced by different fields when we work on a car.”
+<p>“As you can see, there was an aerospacial inspiration.
+And for me this is very important, to be contaminated, to be influenced by different fields when we work on a car.”</p>

 <div style="text-align: center;">
 <img src="/assets/images/ferrari-design-3.png" style="max-width: 100%; height: auto; margin-bottom:1em; margin-top: 1em;">